 The remaining conceptual leap is to treat the program itself as data.
 In Babbage's Analytical Engine, the program is a stack of cards and the data are numbers stored in the machine.
-There was no way for the machine to alter its program.
+The machine cannot alter its own program.